Mark Scott

 Type of clients and client work

-Mark works for a variety of clients, including several large well-known multinational companies as well as a range of SMEs and smaller companies.
+Mark works for a variety of clients, including a variety of large well-known multinational companies as well as a range of SMEs and smaller companies.
 He has extensive experience of prosecuting patent applications, both in the UK and Europe, as well as handling large patent portfolios with applications in a wide range of territories worldwide.
 For some clients, including one major multinational company, Mark works directly with inventors to uncover their inventions, drafts patent applications, and then oversees the prosecution process through to grant in many countries simultaneously.
 Mark is particularly focussed on making sure his client’s IP is commercially relevant to them, and providing practical and cost-effective solutions to any problems which arise during the patent prosecution process.

 Mark also has considerable experience of handling post-grant issues, including EPO oppositions and appeals.
 He has successfully defended and attacked a range of patents at the EPO, including those relation to absorbent articles, oil and gas additives, and natural high potency sweeteners.